 To establish a framework for assessing and recognizing performance, the Board undertakes an annual process to approve a budget and business plan for the Corporation for each ensuing year.
-The business plan and budget for 2021, which were approved on February 16, 2021, comprised various corporate objectives.
-These comprise goals related to project advancement, adding value and de-risking Black Pine, Goldstrike and TV Tower such as by publishing studies, advancing permitting timelines and acquiring water rights.
-Goals also include continuing to develop a human resources plan that ensures the organization is capable of delivering on strategic and performance goals; and to satisfy general health, safety and sustainability objectives.
+The business plan and budget for 2022, which were approved on April 1, 2022, comprised various corporate objectives.
+These comprise goals related to project advancement, comprising 40% weighting of the total objectives and includes adding value and de-risking Black Pine, Goldstrike and TV Tower such as by publishing studies, advancing permitting timelines and acquiring water rights.
+Goals also include business development objectives at 20% weighting of the total; Health Safety and environment, social and governance ("ESG") objectives, comprising 15% weighting of the total, and including releasing the Corporation's maiden ESG report.